Stop Guessing.

 What Are Nutritional Deficiency Diseases?

+A nutritional deficiency disease develops when the body does not receive enough of one or more essential nutrients, vitamins or minerals, to maintain normal physiological function.
+The word ‘essential’ is precise: the body cannot manufacture these nutrients in sufficient quantities.
+We must obtain them from food.
 When intake falls short, whether from poor diet, impaired absorption, increased demand, or excessive losses, the body initially draws on its reserves.
 Once reserves are depleted, cellular and organ function begins to deteriorate.

-Fat-Soluble vs Water-Soluble Vitamins- Why It Matters Clinically
+Fat-Soluble vs Water-Soluble Vitamins: Why It Matters Clinically

 Storage